Can students who are D/HH access or be assessed via i-Ready? What are the alternatives to inaccessible assessments?

 Alternatives to Inaccessible Assessments

 Districts can determine, through the IEP process, when alternatives to district-established assessments are necessary to ensure assessments measure a student’s true ability.
 For students who are D/HH, the provision of specially designed instruction is necessary to ensure literacy skills are specialized for their mode of communication and accessibility.
 Districts can consider research-based literacy interventions and curricula to provide instruction, progress monitor, and report progress on grade-level standards using alternatives to district-adopted curricula.
 The assessment components of multiple resources can compile a portfolio of assessments to ensure students are making progress on each facet of literacy.
 Many of the research-based interventions are designed to yield results at the intervention level.
-Orange County has developed an assessment rubric using research-based literacy interventions.
+RMTC-D/HH has developed Progress Monitoring Literacy for Students who are Deaf/Hard of Hearing, a tool for identifying alternative instruments for progress monitoring literacy specific to students who are D/HH.
 This is just one example of a plan to ensure students are exposed to accessible literacy instruction with the expectation of continued progress toward annual goals.

 The challenge for districts is the possible need to compile a portfolio of assessments that comparably monitors a student’s progress in all pillars of literacy for the communication modality used for instruction.
 Phonics and Phonemic Awareness will look very different for a student using ASL than it will for a student using spoken English or even two different students, both of whom communicate via ASL.
 Decisions must be made on an individual student basis.